Legalcomplex/Legalpioneer/README.md

 - **Market Size Definition**: Market size should be assessed by the total number of companies and their investment amounts.
 - **Growth Measurement**: Combine employee counts with company age and financial data.
 For example, a young company with a growing employee count and $0 in funding represents genuine growth.
 - **Health Indicators**: Market size and growth can indicate which market areas are thriving.
+- **Context is Everything**: Compare recent announcements with past metrics to avoid recency bias.
+Recency bias can create artificial trends in data interpretation.

 ## License